 We used chicken breast and turkey bacon for a leaner version of this popular salad.
-If you prefer, you can use roasted turkey breast instead of poached chicken.
+If you prefer, you can use roasted turkey breast instead of poached chicken in this cobb salad.

 Bring a medium saucepan of water to a boil.
 Add chicken; cook at a bare simmer until it is cooked through, about 15 minutes.
 Transfer to a plate, and cut into 1/2-inch cubes; set aside.